mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

 > Καλλίμαχον πωλῶ καὶ Πίνδαρον ἠδὲ καὶ αὐτὰς    \\
 >    πτώσεις γραμματικῆς πτῶσιν ἔχων πενίης.

-> “I’m selling my Callimachus, Pindar, and those books of declensions, since I’ve suffered a case of grammatical poverty.” (*AnthPal* 9.175, Palladas, 4th. c.
-AD)
+> I’m selling my Callimachus, Pindar, and those books of declensions, since I’ve suffered a case of grammatical poverty (*AnthPal* 9.175, Palladas, 4th. c.
+AD).

 Like Vergil, Callimachus’ works quickly became classics.
 P.Lille 76d dates to within a generation of the Cyrenaean’s death (3rd c.
 BC).
 Its basic interpretative glosses suggest that Callimachus was already being read in the school, or at least by a broad, educated audience.
 Evidence from the Imperial period and late antiquity shows that Callimachus was a common school author.
 In the epigram *AnthPal* 9.175, Palladas the grammarian  (4th c.
 AD) describes himself as selling Pindar, Callimachus, and grammar books so he can take up a different profession.
 We likewise possess positive evidence for several of the individual works.
 Atheneaus’ _Deipnosophistae_ 15.669c (2nd. c.
 AD) refers to one of Callimachus’ epigrams as  “those which are read by children (παῖδες).”[^89]  For the _Hecale_, we have the testimony of P. Rainier VI (The Vienna Tablet), which is a wooden tablet of the sort used in schools.
 On one side are scratched four lines of the _Hecale_, on the reverse, several lines of Euripides.
 The *Aetia* was Callimachus’ most famous work.
 Several grammarians wrote commentaries on it and we find frequent citations in the grammatical treatises of the Empire.[^90] None of the numerous surviving papyri have been positively identified as school fragments.
 Yet the broad geographical and temporal range of the papyri, the simple commentaries and summaries that survive, and the frequent imitations by later authors demonstrate its presence in the grammarian’s classroom.
 The _Hymns_ of Callimachus were not so popular as his *Aetia*, at least to judge from the surviving papyri, but several reading lists confirm their presence in the schools.[^91] The paucity of school texts is surprising, but comprehensible.
 Papyri from school contexts are identified because of their unsure penmanship.
 As notes, by the time students have begun reading authors like Callimachus and Pindar, their penmanship is normally indistinguishable from that of any other fully literate person.[^92]